Davidlimbong/P4DS-PS/quiz.md

   - [ ] As the Sales decreases, the Profit gained decreases
   - [ ] As the Sales increase, the Profit is fixed

 6. Consider this case: The retail company would like to apply for a promotion to increase the number of sales.
 Based on historical record, you know that the monthly Sales population has an average profit of 47,858.35 with a standard deviation of 25,195 and is distributed normally.
 After the promotion is applied for a month you then calculate the total of Sales to be 81,777.
-Using 95% confidence interval, perform a significance test on how the promotion affects the number of sales.
+Using 95% confidence interval, perform a significance using the z-test to test on how the promotion affects the number of sales.
 How would you conclude the test using the given information?
   - [ ] Fail to reject the null hypothesis, the promo does not have a statistically significant impact
   - [ ] Fail to reject the null hypothesis, the promo has a statistically significant impact
   - [ ] Reject the null hypothesis, the promo has a statistically significant impact